Home of the Peacekeepers

 We carefully snapped, and cleared out ASAP.

-There is a free museum on base -- the Warren ICBM & Heritage Museum, but we couldn't tell whether this is still open to the non-military public.
-It wasn't open at night.
+There is a free museum on base -- the Warren ICBM & Heritage Museum, which is open to the non-military public, but it wasn't open at night.

 Only a mile or so south of this well-protected missile park, security is extremely lax at Little America.
 Emperor the Penguin is unguarded in his glass display in the hotel lobby.